justincy/signs-of-the-second-coming/questions.md

     D&C 101:23-25 makes it clear that it is Christ's presence, after his face is unveiled, that burns the corrubtible and wicked things of the earth.
 So it happens when heaven is unrolled and Christ is revealed.

+* Is "Great tribulation of the Jews" the same as "All nations gathered against Israel?"

+    Yes.
+See the [synonym notes](synonyms/jews-tribulation.md) about this.